hallpaz/MLforNewMedia/docs/deepimplicits.md

 ## Deep Implicits Group

-TODO: check name's spelling
+This study was conducted with the Deep Implicity Study Group during the summer at IMPA.

 #### Professors:
-* Luiz velho
+* Luiz velho (organizer)
 * Luiz Henrique de Figueiredo

 #### Post-doc researchers